snyrw/agent_experiment_1/README.md

 ## Experiment stages

-1. **Collect activations** — run the model on paired scheming/honest scenarios, capturing `hook_resid_post` at the decision token across every layer (note: this isn't use in TL 3.0 and Claude wrote this for no reason; will need to check the API later).
+1. **Collect activations** — run the model on paired scheming/honest scenarios, capturing `hook_resid_post` at the decision token across every layer (note: this isn't used in TL 3.0 and Claude wrote this for no reason; will need to check the API later).
 2. **Train a linear probe** — logistic regression on those activations to classify scheming vs. honest runs.
 3. **Layer sweep** — find which layer carries the most signal.
 4. **Causal steering test** — subtract the probe direction during generation and check if the scheming behavior changes.